BAXENdev/BAXENdev.github.io/_posts/2022-08-25-how-to-comment.md

 tags: [technical]
 ---

-When you open a post, there is a comment box on the bottom.
-You must sign into github and allow the giscus app access to comment on the post.
+When you open a post, there is a comment box at the bottom.
+You must sign into github to comment on the post.

 Thank you for checking out my blog!